 It can be difficult to socially distance on buses, and not all coaches have windows that can be opened – limiting fresh air flow, a key factor in reducing airborne virus transmission.

-Bear in mind that, even if a country has low cases of COVID-19 when you book your trip, it could change in the days before you go.
+Even when planning ahead, bear in mind that even if a country has low cases of COVID-19 when you book your trip, it could change in the days before you go.
 It pays to be prepared and understand that you might need to go into 14 days of quarantine once you get back home.
 The best way to protect yourself is to make sure you’re insured – we’ve got some guidance on choosing a coronavirus-era insurance policy.

-To sum up, no country is going to be 100% safe right now, or virus-free.
+To sum up, no country is going to be 100% safe right now, or virus-free, and non-essential travel might not be possible.
 Planning is more important than ever.
 Always check what’s happening before you travel and invest in insurance coverage.
+And if you’re travelling from an area with rising infections, consider whether travelling is creating a risk of you spreading the virus, too.

 Read more about choosing a safe destination: